 Accommodation in Hong Kong is expensive.
-In fact, real estate prices in Hong Kong are regularly ranked amongst the highest in the world, so expats will need to budget carefully when it comes to finding their ideal home in the city.
+In fact, real estate prices in Hong Kong are regularly ranked among the highest in the world, so expats will need to budget carefully when it comes to finding their ideal home in the city.

-Types of property in Hong Kong
+Types of accommodation in Hong Kong

-Finding property in Hong Kong
+Finding accommodation in Hong Kong

 Due to the short-term nature of most expat assignments in Hong Kong, most new arrivals opt to rent rather than buy property.

-There are lots of online property portals and while these are an excellent source of information, the fact is that desirable property in Hong Kong moves quickly.
+There are lots of online property portals and, while these are an excellent source of information, the fact is that desirable property in Hong Kong moves quickly.
 So often by the time a prospective tenant enquires about a property listed on a portal it has already been snapped up through an agent.
 Nevertheless, it's a good idea to use online resources to research the types, prices and availability of apartments in Hong Kong for an idea of what to expect before relocating.

-Renting property in Hong Kong
+Renting accommodation in Hong Kong

 Most landlords use a standard government lease in Hong Kong.
 However, because they are allowed to add their own clauses, it is best to read through the contract carefully to ensure that there aren’t any hidden costs involved.

 Two or three months’ rent is required as a security deposit, which will only be returned once the tenant vacates the property.